maymplin/100-days-of-code/log.md

 ### Day 9: February 16, 2022

+**Today's Progress**:
-**Today's Progress**: Completed Day 10 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.
+- Completed Day 10 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.
+- Got back to learning Spring and Hibernate again

 **Link to work**: [100 Days of Python Day 10 replit](https://replit.com/@maylin21/calculator-start-1-1)